The new Aeroplan credit cards by TD, CIBC, and American Express will be launching in conjunction with the new Aeroplan program on November 8, 2020.

 Extended warranty | One additional year | One additional year |

-This comparison results in a very clear victory for TD’s small business product over CIBC’s, and I’m almost a little bit surprised by that.
+This comparison results in a very clear victory for TD’s small business product over CIBC’s.

-Short of CIBC offering a much stronger welcome bonus or making big improvements to their card, there will be no reason for small business owners to choose CIBC’s product over TD’s.
+Short of CIBC making big improvements to its card, there will be no reason for small business owners to choose CIBC’s product over TD’s.

 Conclusion